-In addition to the general application, students who wish to be considered for this scholarships must answer a few additional questions, including an essay about your interest in Women’s and Gender Studies; list the WGS classes they have taken; and upload a current transcript.
+In addition to the general application, students who wish to be considered for this scholarship must submit a statement regarding their interest in Women’s and Gender Studies; list the WGS classes they have taken; and upload a current transcript.
 You can find application for the Florence L. Healy Scholarship in the UWM scholarship portal by searching for it by name.
 It will appear if applications are currently being accepted.

-The application deadline is in April of each year.
+The application deadline is in spring of each year.
 Technical problems with the portal can be directed to firstname.lastname@example.org.

 A BIOGRAPHY OF THE HEALY FAMILY